 Once you have graduated or ceased to be at least a half-time student, you will need to complete exit loan counseling which provides you with your rights and responsibilities as a loan borrower in repayment.
 ECSI will provide you with information on completing exit loan counseling.

 |<<back to top>>|

-Students may apply for an alternative or private educationa loan through a lender; however, we recommend that you complete the FAFSA and use the Direct Stafford Loan program as your primary education loan source.
-These loans may have lower interest rates, better repayment terms, and loan forgiveness options.
+Students may apply for an alternative or private educational loan through a lender; however, we recommend that you complete the FAFSA and use the Direct Stafford Loan program as your primary education loan source.
+The Direct Stafford loans may have lower interest rates, better repayment terms, and loan forgiveness options.